jgoldsmith27/vector-store-chatbot/README.md

 - **API_KEY**: This is the API key for the OpenAI service.
 You can obtain this key by signing up for access to the OpenAI API at [OpenAI API](https://beta.openai.com/signup/).

-- **ASSISTANT_ID**: This is the ID of the specific OpenAI Assistant you want to use.
-You can configure this ID through the OpenAI platform to link your assistant or create the assistant via the API.
+- **ASSISTANT_ID_4O/4O_MINI**: These are the IDs of the specific OpenAI Assistants you want to use.
+You can configure these through the OpenAI platform to link your assistant or create the assistant via the API.

 ## Future Work